If you’re ready to get started with Pinterest, there are a few straightforward steps you’ll need to complete:

 And finally, three:

-Content Creation.
-Design pins for Pinterest using tools like Photoshop or Canva.
-Your pins can link to your business Blog, include a Video depicting services, or display Infographics or Products related to your services.
+Design pins for your boards.
+You can do this using tools like Photoshop or Canva.
+Keep in mind that pins can link to your business Blog, include a Video depicting services, or display Infographics or Products related to your services.

 How does marketing on Pinterest work